-The Liberian Women’s Chorus for Change affiliated with the Philadelphia Folklore Project will entertain us with their voices while delivering important messages of peace and reconciliation for Liberians and so many others.
+The Liberian Women’s Chorus for Change affiliated with the Philadelphia Folklore Project entertained over 160 guests with their voices while delivering important messages of peace and reconciliation for Liberians and so many others.

-Be with us as we celebrate 32 years of continuous outreach to friends, neighbors, and co-workers who dedicate themselves to learning English, American customs, and enriching of all our lives.
+Volunteer English Program celebrates 32 years of continuous outreach to friends, neighbors, and co-workers who dedicate themselves to learning English as a new language, American customs, and sharing their culture with all of us.

 Highlights from Last Year’s Event – April 2017